golang-leipzig/golang-leipzig.github.io/content/posts/meetup-36-wrapup.md

 * a large number of projects need only core cloud primitives
 * Encore app can be deployed side by side existing infrastructure, and can share access to resources, e.g. message brokers

-The space of tools to reduce cloud complexity for developers is large, with other projects in this spaces being [ampt](https://getampt.com/), [Terraform, Pulumi](https://encore.dev/docs/other/vs-terraform) and others.
-One open source project in the cloud-agnostic space is the [Go Cloud Development Toolkit](https://gocloud.dev/), which also aimed at providing commonly used, vendor-neutral generic APIs that you can deploy across cloud providers.
+The space of tools to reduce cloud complexity for developers is becoming larger, with projects in this space being [ampt](https://getampt.com/), [Terraform, Pulumi](https://encore.dev/docs/other/vs-terraform) and others.
+One open source kit in the cloud-agnostic realm is the [Go Cloud Development
+Toolkit](https://gocloud.dev/), which also aimed at *providing commonly used, vendor-neutral generic APIs that you can deploy across cloud providers*.

 Thanks again to [André](https://www.linkedin.com/in/erikssonandre/) for taking the time to demo an amazing project.